 Many women may be under added pressure to provide care for their families and older people during this time.
 This can cause anxiety and stress.
 It is important to look after your own mental health as well as your family’s health during this time.

 OneFamily has a helpline for people parenting alone, sharing parenting, separating, or separating.
 Call 1890 66 2212 or 01 662 9212 or email email@example.com

 Care Alliance Ireland have set up an online family carer support group on Facebook.
 Please note you will need a Facebook account to access this private group.
 Join the support group here.

 Barnardos has launched a national telephone support service for parents in response to the challenges they are facing during the Covid-19 pandemic.
 This service will be staffed by Barnardos project workers who are trained professionals.
-Call 1800 910 123, Mon-Fri, 10am-2pm.
+Call 1800 910 123, 10am-2pm, Monday to Friday.

 Younger women may find it difficult to be at home and away from their friends and peers.

 JigsawOnline provides mental health information for young people, their parents and guardians, and those who work with young people.

 Call 1800 JIGSAW (544729), Monday to Friday, 1pm- 5pm

 Text 086 180 3880, text “call me” with your preferred day and time for a call, Monday to Friday, 9am to 5pm